Discover an old favourite – Whisky Fruit Cake!

-Tip the batter into your greased tin and bake for 60 to 70 minutes until a skewer comes out clean.
+Tip the batter into a greased 23cm springform cake tin and bake for 60 to 70 minutes until a skewer comes out clean.
 Leave the cake to cool in its tin on a rack.

 Take the cake from the tin and put on a serving plate.

 You now need two medium-sized saucepans.

 In one of the saucepans, melt the apricot jam and the whisky over medium heat until it is hot and runny.

 Sieve this into the second pan, discarding any lumps of fruit from the sieve, to get a smooth glaze.

 Heat the glaze again until it is hot, then brush about half of it over the top of the cake.
 Garnish the top with nuts and fruit as elaborately (or not) as you like.

 Heat the glaze up again, adding a little more whisky if it is too thick to pour, then drizzle it slowly over the top of the cake until it is well coated.